A Universal Birkhoff Theory for Fast Trajectory Optimization: Conclusions

 \section{Conclusions}

-Although pseudospectral (PS) theory based on Lagrange interpolants (i.e., PS theory based on differentiation matrices) are already used in mission design and flight operations, its implementation is steeped in various layers of sophistication that manage the growth of condition numbers and round-off errors.
+Although pseudospectral (PS) theory based on Lagrange interpolants (i.e., PS theory based on differentiation matrices) are already used in mission design and flight operations, its practical implementation is steeped in various layers of sophistication that manage the growth of condition numbers and round-off errors.
 It has long been known that the source of these challenges is indeed the starting point; i.e., the use of Lagrange interpolants.
 Lagrange interpolants also form the basis of Runge-Kutta methods, albeit in their low-order forms.
+Consequently, an escape from these challenges seemed improbable.
 In choosing an altogether new starting point, the Birkhoff theory attacks the problem right at the source.
 This paper shows that the recently proposed universal Birkhoff interpolant may indeed be used as a new starting point for trajectory optimization.
-The new direction motivates and integrates many number of disparate concepts in applied mathematics: Birkhoff interpolants, projections in function spaces, spectral (Galerkin) and pseudospectral approximation theories, Pontryagin's principle, Karush-Kuhn-Tucker theorem, weighted inner-products in finite-dimensional spaces and the covector mapping principle.
+The new first-principles' approach motivates and integrates many number of disparate concepts in applied mathematics: Birkhoff interpolants, projections in function spaces, spectral (Galerkin) and pseudospectral approximation theories, Pontryagin's principle, Karush-Kuhn-Tucker theorem, weighted inner-products in finite-dimensional spaces and the covector mapping principle.
 Despite using a broad swath of results across the mathematical spectrum, a covector mapping theorem can be stated quite simply in terms of its founding principle: a proper discretization can be commuted with dualization.
-Consequently, many elements of the previously-developed fast spectral algorithm can be easily adapted to the new framework.
-The net result is that a candidate Birkhoff solution obtained by a ``direct method'' can be readily verified and validated by using its equivalency with an ``indirect method.''
+Consequently, many elements of the previously-developed, guess-free, fast spectral algorithm can be easily adapted to the new framework.
 More importantly, the equivalences between direct/indirect as well as spectral/pseudospectral methods provide additional avenues for algorithmic acceleration.
-Combined with the isolation of the Birkhoff-specific computations to a well-conditioned linear system, a Birkhoff-theoretic method is poised to generate fast and accurate solutions to nonlinear trajectory optimization problems.
+Combined with the isolation of the Birkhoff-specific computations to a well-conditioned linear system, a Birkhoff-theoretic method is poised to generate fast and accurate solutions to nonlinear, nonconvex trajectory optimization problems.